-Car-sharing is an emerging trend that can help curtail CO2 output because, according to research, a single shared on-demand driven car can replace about eight private cars.
+Car sharing is an emerging trend that can help curtail CO2 output because, according to research, a single shared on-demand driven car can replace about eight private cars.
 Companies are allowing users to reserve a vehicle or other means of transportation when they need it, by the hour or day, and only pay for the time the vehicle is used.
-Plans for expansion could include aspects to include:
+Plans for expansion could include aspects such as:

-- A community storage/corral - Charging stations - Preferred parking for shared vehicles, etc. - Drivers who frequently park more than 650 feet from the desired destination
+- A community storage/corral

+- Charging stations

+- Preferred parking for shared vehicles, etc.